Ahead of European elections, eminent jurists call on policy makers to strengthen social rights

 With EU elections taking place across the continent from May 23-26, eminent jurists are calling on policy makers to urgently commit to strengthening social rights in the economic governance of the European Union.

 They argue that “It is no longer time for simply ‘muddling along’, trusting blindly that a strong economic Union will suffice to ensure the survival, if not the flourishing, of our common European destiny.”
-Their call to action says that if the European project is to maintain its legitimacy, then social rights – such as the right to health, the right to housing, and the right to food – cannot be sacrificed at the altar of ‘fiscal discipline’.
+Their call to action says that if the European project is to maintain its legitimacy, then social rights cannot be sacrificed at the altar of ‘fiscal discipline’.

 This unprecedented move underscores the findings of the report ‘Democracy Not For Sale’ published by the Transnational Institute, FIAN International, and Agroecopolis on the impact of austerity on people’s access to food in Greece – perhaps the country that has come to symbolize the sharpest end of the EU’s model of economic governance.

-As Olivier de Schutter, the former UN Special Rapporteur on the Right to Food and one of the signatories of the Call to Action argues, "Europe shall not redeem itself by being modest and by lowering its ambitions: instead, it shall do so by setting the bar high, ensuring that social rights result in shared prosperity and a stronger social fabric of societies.
+The European elections of May 23-26 provide an opportunity for these four measures to be implemented in order to rediscover and redefine the balance between European economic integration and national social protection.
+As Olivier de Schutter, Member of the UN Committee on Economic, Social and Cultural Rights and one of the signatories of the Call to Action argues, "Europe shall not redeem itself by being modest and by lowering its ambitions: instead, it shall do so by setting the bar high, ensuring that social rights result in shared prosperity and a stronger social fabric of societies.
 This Call is not a call for less Europe: it is a call for a Europe that is visionary and proud of its founding values".